-Julien Deschêne First prize – best comments
+Ekatherina Zhukova First prize – best comments

-Mauro Cossu Second prize
+Vanicka Arora Second prize

-Faten Kikano Third prize
+Thomas Johnson Third prize

-Congratulations to winners.
+Congratulations to winners!

-The moderator’s opening remarks:
+The moderator’s opening remarks

-Our panellists will present their most persuasive arguments, but the result of our debate rests in your hands.
-Do not be afraid to vote immediately—you can always change your mind.
-Even better, once you have cast your vote, add your voice to the debate and explain your decision.
+Our panellists will present their most persuasive arguments over the next ten days, but the outcome of the debate rests in your hands.
+Don’t hesitate to vote immediately—you can always change your mind.
+Better yet, once you have cast your vote, add your voice to the debate and explain your decision.